kkauder/eic.github.io/_software/eicsmear_generators_singularity.md

 ```
 % source /cvmfs/eic.opensciencegrid.org/x8664_sl7/MCEG/releases/etc/eic_bash.sh
 ```
 will place you in the same environment where the libraries are installed natively.
-All libraries and executables are in your $PATH and $LD_LIBRARY_PATH, and the full packages can be found under $EICDIRECTORY.
-That means you can directly copy and paste instructions from https://eic.github.io/software/eicsmear.html and the README's of MCEG packages at https://gitlab.com/eic/mceg
+All libraries and executables are in your $PATH and $LD_LIBRARY_PATH, and the full packages can be found under
+$EICDIRECTORY.
+That means you can directly copy and paste instructions from [here](https://eic.github.io/software/eicsmear.html) and from the README's of [MCEG packages](https://gitlab.com/eic/mceg).

 For example
 ```